 At the end of the day, it’s not the medium through which you receive your instruction, but how good this instruction is.
 This means that, like a search for a brick-and-mortar institution, you’ll want to know more about the reputation, performance outcomes, and graduation outlook connected to your online college of choice.
 Like traditional college, the value of your degree will hinge very much on the quality of your instruction.
 This is true both in terms of what you actually learn and how your degree is perceived by future employers.

-The best advice we can give you here is to start with the 100 Best Online Colleges for 2017–2018.
+The best advice we can give you here is to start with the 50 Best Online Colleges & Universities 2019.

 If you’re looking for something specific to your state of residence, check out the Best Online Colleges in Each State.